The University of California requires full cost recovery for work or services supported by extramural funds, including direct and indirect costs.

 *From July 1, 2025 until amended, use FY 2025 rates.

-Previous Facilities and Administrative Rate Agreement document, dated March 28, 2023 (PDF)
+Previous Indirect Cost Rate Agreement document, dated March 28, 2023 (PDF)

-Previous Facilities and Administrative Rate Agreement document, dated October 12, 2018 (PDF)
+Previous Indirect Cost Rate Agreement document, dated October 12, 2018 (PDF)

-Previous Facilities and Administrative Rate Agreement document, dated May 3, 2017 (PDF)
+Previous Indirect Cost Rate Agreement document, dated May 3, 2017 (PDF)

-Previous Facilities and Administrative Rate Agreement document, dated April 27, 2011 (PDF)
+Previous Indirect Cost Rate Agreement document, dated April 27, 2011 (PDF)

-Previous Facilities and Administrative Rate Agreement document, dated February 28, 2007 (PDF)
+Previous Indirect Cost Rate Agreement document, dated February 28, 2007 (PDF)

 Background

-On July 5, 2023, the University of California and the United States Department of Health and Human Services (the responsible Federal audit agency) entered into a new facilities and administrative (F&A) cost and fringe benefit rate agreement for UCLA.
-In addition to restating the facilities and administrative cost rates for the period July 1, 2019, through June 30, 2025 (agreed to in the March 28, 2023 agreement), it also adds fringe benefit rates for the periods FY21, FY22, FY23 and FY24.
-The July 5, 2023 agreement supersedes the March 28, 2023 agreement.
+On April 24, 2026, the University of California and the United States Department of Health and Human Services (the responsible Federal audit agency) entered into a new indirect cost and fringe benefit rate agreement for UCLA.
+In addition to restating the indirect cost rates for the period July 1, 2019, through June 30, 2025 (agreed to in the March 28, 2023 agreement), it also adds fringe benefit rates for the periods FY26 and FY27.
+The April 24, 2026 agreement supersedes the April 22, 2026 agreement.

 Although negotiated with the federal government, these rates should be used in all contract, grant and subcontract proposals submitted to all extramural sponsors.
-The exceptions are those industry-sponsored studies that meet the campus definition for clinical trials and qualify for the application of a special 26% rate approved by the University of California Office of the President (UCOP).
-Exceptions to the federal negotiated F&A rates have also been approved by UCOP for certain non-profit organizations.
+Exceptions to the federal negotiated indirect cost rates have been approved by UCOP for certain non-profit organizations.
 Please consult with the OCGA representative for your department for details.

 The on-campus rate should be used for all research conducted in buildings owned by or leased by The Regents of the University of California.
 The off-campus rate should be used only when work is either done at facilities owned or leased by other organizations, or in a building for which rent is being directly charged to the project.